-front of its companion allows some low-resolution recovery of atmospheric structure.
+• Eclipse mapping.
+The crossing of one star in front of its companion allows some low-resolution recovery of atmospheric structure.
 But there are very few Sun-like eclipsing systems with orbits wide enough to ignore tidal coupling.

 • Doppler imaging.
 Inhomogeneities on the surface of a rotating star cause line-profile distortions that can be used to map these inhomogeneities.
 Some latitude information can be recovered from the velocity amplitudes.
 The technique is limited to stars that rotate at least 5 times faster than the Sun, but not so fast that Doppler and thermal broadening are comparable.
 Thus, the method is not useful for stars of Sun-like activity.
-The use of Zeeman-sensitive lines enables access to slower rotators, but only for the largest-scale magnetic field, leaving active-region scale structures well out of reach.
+The use of Zeeman-sensitive lines enables access to slower rotators, but only for the largest-scale magnetic field, leaving active region scale structures well out of reach.

 • Interferometric imaging is currently most frequently used at radio wavelengths.
-Only a few optical interferometric studies have been performed on stars.
+Only a few optical interferometric imaging studies have been performed on stars.
 New ground-based instrumentation will boost the potential.
-However, UV/optical space-based interferometry (such as proposed for the Stellar Imager) is essential for a breakthrough in understanding dynamos.
+However, UV/optical interferometry from space (as with the Stellar Imager) is essential for a breakthrough in dynamo modeling.

 • Direct imaging is possible for very few stars.
-The star $\alpha$ Ori is one of the largest in the night sky, and imaging that star with 30 elements across the photospheric diameter would require a telescope 10 times larger than HST.
+The star $\alpha$ Ori is one of the largest in the night sky, and UV/optical imaging that star with 30 elements across the photospheric diameter would require a telescope 10 times larger than HST.
 Nearby dwarf stars would require diameters of several hundred meters (see Sect.
-5 and Fig. 6).
+5 and Fig. 65

 For stars with rotation periods of less than about a week, useful information can be gathered by (combinations of) these methods.
-Only large-baseline interferometers can provide latitude and longitude maps of the magnetic fields of stars that rotate as slowly as the Sun (cf. Fig. 5).
+But only largebaseline interferometers can provide latitude and longitude maps of the magnetic fields of stars that rotate as slowly as the Sun (Fig. 4).

 The principal unknowns about stellar interiors that need to be established in order to understand stellar magnetic activity are the large-scale transport mechanisms for the magnetic field, i.e., the internal differential rotation and meridional flow.
-The Sun's internal differential rotation is measured using helioseismic means: the higher-order acoustic modes that resonate within the Sun are slightly altered in frequency because of the Doppler effects associated with the Sun's rotation.
-Modes with degrees $\ell = 0, 1, 2, 3$ can be measured in integrated starlight; these provide access to the mean rotation period (as measured by precursor missions such as COROT and Kepler).
+The Sun's internal differential rotation is measured using helioseismic means: the higherorder acoustic modes that resonate within the Sun are slightly altered in frequency because of the Doppler effects associated with the Sun's rotation.
+Modes with degrees $\ell = 0.3$ , measured in integrated starlight, provide the mean rotation period.
 Measurement of differential rotation within the convective envelopes necessarily requires spatial resolution to measure modes well above $\ell \sim 10$ .
-Using the differential paths probed by modes of different order and degree, the latitude and depth dependence of the internal differential rotation can be determined.
-For stars, the acoustic signature of meridional circulation will remain out of reach, but the internal differential rotation can be determined by observing the p-modes in the intensity signal at stellar surfaces.
-This signal can be determined from measurements taken well within the period of the modes; for main-sequence stars, a 1-min spacing between measurements is required to measure p modes with 3-8 min periods; a lower cadence suffices for evolved stars.
+Using the differential paths probed by modes of different order and degree, the